nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Saving module
+### Saving data

-1. Dealing with missing/corrupted module files
+1. Dealing with missing/corrupted data files

    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_